Schnubbione/APXO/README.md

 2. Use the session banner to switch between sessions; the first team in a session becomes owner and can launch rounds.
 3. Start/stop phases with the control card; resets now operate per session (global resets still exist if required).
 4. Run analytics from the current session to review demand curves, profit trends, and round history.
+5. When the lobby gets noisy, delete all sessions from the Danger Zone to rebuild a clean default lobby; the backend also auto-prunes inactive sessions and auto-logs silent teams after 15 minutes.
-5. Practice mode remains a quick way to onboard new teams.
+6. Practice mode remains a quick way to onboard new teams.

 ---